 And if you’ve had this dream even though you’ve been feeling particularly flush of late?
 Bjorklund points out an alternative reading to suggest a different kind of loss.
 “It may also be a way for you to vent any unconscious fears you may be having about losing other aspects of yourself as well, such as your own self-worth, power and not being successful enough.
 Your emotions in the dream can help you uncover unconscious feelings.”

-You Dream of Giving Money Away to Others: What Does This Dream Mean?
+What Does Dreaming About of Giving Money Away to Others Mean?

 If you dream about giving away money, approach these kinds of dreams as a way to better understand how you feel on the subconscious level about your own cash flow.
 The key to interpretation is identifying your emotional state of mind when you doled out the cash.

 “If you feel uncomfortable and stressed about giving your money away, you may be fearful of losing prosperity in daily life, or may perhaps feel like you’re giving away too much of your funds.
 This type of dream can help you process those ‘poverty’ feelings and develop a healthier attitude to whatever situation you are facing,” says Bjorklund.
 “If on the other hand, you are feeling happy to be able to share your money, this is probably a good indication that you are feeling prosperous in life, with an inner knowing that you are in a constant flow of abundance.”

-You Dream of Being Harassed by Bill Collectors: What Does This Dream Mean?
+What Does Dreaming of Being Harassed by Bill Collectors Mean?

 There are two ways to understand these kinds of dreams (or nightmares), says dream expert Lauri Quinn Loewenberg, author of “Dream On It, Unlock Your Dreams Change Your Life.”
 “See if the dream is stating the obvious.
 In this case, are you behind on a debt?
 If so, your inner self is so concerned about it, it won’t leave you alone until you handle the issue,” says Loewenberg.
 If you’re free from debt in real life but experiencing this kind of scenario in your sleep, then explore alternative subconscious messages.